pulumi/pulumi-hugo/themes/default/content/blog/pricing-calculator-blog/index.md

 ---
-title: "Introducing the Pulumi Cloud Cost Calculator"
+title: "Introducing the Pulumi Cloud Team Edition Cost Calculator"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and